NationalSecurityAgency/ghidra/DISCLAIMER.md

 Nothing in this Work is intended to constitute an endorsement, explicit or implied, by the United States Government of any particular manufacturer's product or service.

-Reference herein to any specific commerical product, process, or service by trade name, trademark, manufacturer, or otherwise, in this Work does not constitute an endorsement, recommendation, or favoring by the United States Government and shall not be used for advertising or product endorsement purposes.
+Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise, in this Work does not constitute an endorsement, recommendation, or favoring by the United States Government and shall not be used for advertising or product endorsement purposes.